You’ve veered onto Peeples Place at KHTS!

 Musician and singer/songwriter Melissa Kaye plays free sets every Friday at La Toscana Trattoria Grill in Valencia.
 Catch her tonight from 7 to 9.

-Jay Bolan performs again at Salt Creek Grille, starting at 9 p.m.
+Galo Pacheco plays at Salt Creek Grille tonight, starting at 9 p.m.

-The Babylon Social Club — featuring SCV singer Sarah Niemietz plus Herman Matthews, Bennett Salvay, Leslie Smith, W.G.
-"Snuffy" Walden and Terry Wilson — rocks Cafe Cordiale in Sherman Oaks.
-The musical conversation starts at 8:30 p.m. and it's free.
+The Babylon Social Club — featuring Sarah Niemietz plus “Snuffy” Walden, Herman Matthews, Bennett Salvay, Leslie Smith, and Terry Wilson — rocks Cafe Cordiale in Sherman Oaks on Dec.
+11, 18, 22 and 28.
+The musical conversation starts at 8:30 p.m. and it’s free.

-THE WRAP — Hope you enjoyed the 16th journey through Peeples Place at KHTS!
-You can always visit us right here at www.peeplesplace.com , and at our under-construction Peeples Place Facebook page .
-Please share the posts and "like" the page and help us build our online community of SCV music-makers and music-lovers.
-We also invite you to sign up for the weekly newsletter .
+THE WRAP — Hope you enjoyed the 19th journey through Peeples Place at KHTS!
+You can always visit us right here at www.peeplesplace.com, and at our under-construction Peeples Place Facebook page.
+Please share the posts and “like” the page and help us build our online community of SCV music-makers and music-lovers.
+We also invite you to sign up for the weekly newsletter.

 Special thanks this week to all the artists, managers, media relations reps, families, friends and fans.
-Extra special thanks to Frieda Peeples for her invaluable production assistance, and to Nadine A. Peeples for her invaluable encouragement and support.
+Extra special thanks to Rose Agrabati for her invaluable production assistance, and to Nadine A. Peeples for her invaluable encouragement and support.

 With a face perfect for radio, I’ll see you on SCVTV Wednesday evening at 6:04-ish with the weekly SCV Entertainment Minute, and on AM 1220 KHTS Thursday morning at 8:10 when I preview the NEXT edition of…Peeples Place at KHTS.